 Thermal coffee makers keep coffee hot and fresh

 Thermal coffee makers have become a standard in the product line for companies more closely related to budget brewers.
 A thermal coffee maker performs just like a conventional drip coffee maker.
 Having said that, rather than brewing into a glass carafe that rests on a heated element to maintain the coffee hot, it brews the coffee right into a specially built thermal carafe.

 Coffee gurus say this keeps the original flavor of your coffee, keeping it from further cooking and having a “burned” taste.
 The thermal pot maintains the coffee hot for 2 hours or even more, the same amount of time as a classical glass carafe set up.
 On top of that, you are able to grab the carafe with you to the table or outdoors — it doesn’t need to stay with the coffee maker to stay warm

-Cleaning of glass and thermal carafes takes a different approach.
-BUNN glass carafes may be placed at the top rack of your dishwasher.
+The cleaning of glass and thermal carafes takes a different approach.
+BUNN Glass carafes may be placed at the top rack of your dishwasher.
 Thermal carafes aren’t dishwasher safe and need a manual cleaning process.

 As you have seen, glass and thermal carafes both provide their very own benefits.
 When choosing the right carafe think about your coffee needs!